OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 The Deep Learning field is developing incredibly fast, and the original Neural Style Transfer paper called [A Neural Algorithm of Artistic Style
 ](https://arxiv.org/abs/1508.06576) from September 2, 2015 already became obsolete in terms of the implementation details of the style transfer idea (while the idea itself is still actual, moreover, [it had a huge impact even outside of the scientific community](https://play.google.com/store/apps/details?id=com.neuralprisma)).

-One major breakthrough was a following paper that introduced a fast feed-forward method of Neural Style Transfer, [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](https://arxiv.org/abs/1603.03417) from March 10, 2016.
+One major breakthrough was the following paper that introduced a fast feed-forward method of Neural Style Transfer, [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](https://arxiv.org/abs/1603.03417) from March 10, 2016.
 That method involves just a single forward propagation through a neural network instead of an iterative process and thus it is few orders of magnitude faster.
 The trade-off is that a network must be trained in advance for each style image and that process is even slower than the original style transfer iterative process.
 You can [try that algorithm online](https://demos.algorithmia.com/deep-style/).

 Another paper that proposed a feed-forward method was [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) from March 27, 2016.
 It looks like it is cited more often, but it appeared a bit later.